psf/policies/docs/python.org/code-of-conduct/Transparency-Report-Guidelines.md

 ## What **NOT** to include

 Make sure the transparency report does not include any sensitive information such as the names or any identifiable information of the reporters and the reported people.
-On the off-chance that local police were called, you should say they were called and not make further comments on the details as it could adversely affect official action.
+In the event that law enforcement was called, you should say they were called and not make further comments on the details as it could adversely affect official action.